treeverse/lakeFS/docs/reference/continuous-export.md

 You can configure a lakeFS repository can store the latest of a branch on an external object store using its native paths and access methods.
 This allows clients and tools read-only access to repository objects without any lakeFS-specific configuration.
-Initially onlya AWS S3 is supported.
+Initially, only AWS S3 is supported.

 For instance, the contents `lakefs://example@master` might be stored on `s3://company-bucket/example/latest`.
 Clients entirely unaware of lakeFS could use that